dasher-project/dasher-web/documents/Specification/05ZoomBoxSpawning/ZoomBoxSpawning.md

 # Zoom Box Spawning
 This document is part of the Dasher Version Six Specification.
-It describes the addition and removal of zoom boxes.
+It describes the addition and removal of zoom boxes at run time.

 Some terms used here are defined in earlier parts of the specification.
 See the [previous section](../04ZoomingSolver/ZoomingSolver.md) of the specification,